tlepple/data_origination_workshop/README.md

 ---
 ---
 #### Explore our new Redpanda topic `pg_datagen2panda.datagen.customer` in the console from a browser:
+  *  This view is only available with `Connect` processes are running.

 ---
 #####  Console View of topic: